huy310304/MATLAB-GUI-main/linear_app/README.md

 1. **Download the Latest MATLAB Version:**
    - Download the latest `.mlapp` file from the [`./mlapp_design`](./mlapp_design) folder.
+   - Download the `test.html` file and put it in the same folder.

 2. **Open the App:**
    - Double-click the downloaded `.mlapp` file to open it in MATLAB.